A Decomposition Analysis of Diffusion Over a Large Network: Diffusion Over a Network and Identification of Causal Effects

 where $\lambda_{\min} (A)$ for a symmetric matrix $A$ denotes the minimum eigenvalue of $A$.

-(iii) There exists $c \in (0,1/2)$ such that $c< F(X_j'\gamma_0) < 1- c$ for all $j \in N$. \end{assumption} Assumption \ref{assump: initial actions}(i) requires that the initial action $Y_{j}(0)$ be conditionally independent of $X_{-j}$ given $X_j$ for each $j \in N$.
-As we explained before, this assumption is not as strong as it appears because one can include other people's covariates as part of $X_j$, such as the average of the characteristics of the neighbors in the proxy graph $G$.
+(iii) There exists $c_1 \in (0,1/2)$ such that $c_1 < F(X_{j}^{\top}\gamma_0) < 1- c_1$ for all $j \in N$. \end{assumption} Assumption \ref{assump: initial actions}(i) requires that the initial action $Y_{j,0}$ be conditionally independent of $X_{-j}$ given $X_j$ for each $j \in N$.
+As in the literature of program evaluations (e.g., \cite{Imbens/Wooldridge:09:JEL}), one can view $F(X_{j}^{\top}\gamma_0)$ as the parametrized propensity score of person $j$, i.e., the propensity of the person $j$ to switch the state at time $0$.
+As we explained before, this assumption is not as strong as it appears in our context because one can include other people's covariates as part of $X_j$, such as the average of the characteristics of the neighbors in the observed graph $G_{\mathsf{obs}}$.
 While it is possible to extend our framework to other forms of parametric or semiparametric specifications, the specification (\ref{spec}) is most commonly used in practice, and simplifies the proposal of this paper in terms of both exposition and implementation.
 Assumption \ref{assump: initial actions}(ii) is typical in the literature of index models, often invoked for identification of $\gamma_0$.
 (See, e.g. Theorem 2.1 of \cite{Horowitz:09:Semiparametric}.)
 Assumption \ref{assump: initial actions}(iii) is analogous to the overlap condition used in the literature of program evaluations, which requires that the probability of the initial switch of actions is bounded away from zero and one.
 (See, e.g., \cite{Imbens/Wooldridge:09:JEL}.)
 This condition can be violated, when $X_j$ has unbounded support or the dimension of $X_j$ is large.
-The analysis in \cite{Khan/Tamer:2010:Eca} who focused on the i.i.d. observations can potentially be extended to this case.
+In our context, the assumption is not plausible especially when the diffusion starts with only a very small number of ``seed people''.
+The analysis in \cite{Khan/Tamer:2010:Eca} who focused on i.i.d. observations can potentially be extended to this case.
 However, a full development in this direction is outside of the scope of this paper.